astronomer/docs/astro/dags-overview.md

 Each Astro project uses a specific version of Astro Runtime, which is Astronomer's version of Apache Airflow that includes additional observability and performance features.
 As you continue to develop within an Astro project, you'll need to upgrade your Astro Runtime version to take advantage of new Astro and Apache Airflow features and fixes.

 Your Astro Runtime version is defined in your Astro project Dockerfile.
-Unlike Apache Airflow, upgrading Astro Runtime only requires you to change the version listed in your Astro project Dockerfile and rebuild your project.
+Unlike Apache Airflow, upgrading Astro Runtime does not require manually migrating your metadata database.
+To upgrade your version of Airflow, you change the Astro Runtime version listed in your project Dockerfile and rebuild your project.
 See [Upgrade Astro Runtime](upgrade-runtime.md).

 Your Dockerfile is also where you can define additional runtime arguments that trigger whenever your project builds.
 You can use these arguments to mount resources, such as API tokens, to your Airflow environment without including the specific resources in your project files.
 See [Customize your Dockerfile](cli/customize-dockerfile.md) for more details.